 SPAAL provides expert legal services for members through law firms in NSW, QLD and VIC.

-Members receive free advice over the phone on all business related legal matters, including industrial relations, a fee for service applies for work undertaken.
+All business related legal matters, including industrial relations, a fee for service applies for advice and work undertaken.

 In the first instance, members should contact SPAAL for assistance and referral to law firms.

 Phone: 03 9321 9752

 New South Wales

 Micheal Selinger, Partner

 The Members Area has a wide range of industry information, business forms and templates to assist you in your business.